gzp-crey/shine/game/readme.md

 * [ ] frame graph

+* [ ] pipeline color/depth stage should depend on the render target

+* [ ] AUTO_UNIFORM those are bound automaically during pipeline pass creation - no need for FrameTextures<'_>

 ### Native sample

 * [ ] fix prev/current state time and elapsed time for inputs